Engwo–English / English–Engwo

 Format: 145 x 200 mm

 Engwo is spoken in Njikwa Sub Division, Momo Division in the North West Region of Cameroon.
-It belongs to the Grassfields Bantu languages and is spoken by around 50,500 people (estimation of 2000).
 This provisional Engwo-English and English-Engwo Lexicon is compiled primarily for Engwo speakers but it is also of great help to non-speakers who want to learn the language.

 |« back||Print version||[top]|